Edifixio-Docs/deNote-docs/Home.md

 ## Become a deNote user
-To use denote, you have to purchase a subscription, please contact us to see the details.
+To use denote, you have to purchase a subscription:

+* deNote classic
+* deNote for Team

+ contact us on [Microsoft app source](https://appsource.microsoft.com/en-us/product/web-apps/edifixio-4559648.denote_classic) for more details.

 ## Offer level
 Multiple offer levels are available depending on your needs and your budget.